-- (a) seasonally or permanently covered by shallow water or has a water table close to or at its surface, - (b) directly contributes to the hydrologic function of a watershed through connection with a surface watercourse, but does not include periodically soaked or wet land that is used for agricultural purposes and no longer exhibits a wetland characteristic referred to in clause (c) or (d) (Conservation Authorities Act, R.S.O.
+- (a) seasonally or permanently covered by shallow water or has a water table close to or at its surface, - (b) directly contributes to the hydrologic function of a watershed through connection with a surface watercourse, - (c) has hydric soils, the formation of which has been caused by the presence of abundant water, and - (d) has vegetation dominated by hydrophytic plants or water tolerant plants, the dominance of which has been favoured by the presence of abundant water, but does not include periodically soaked or wet land that is used for agricultural purposes and no longer exhibits a wetland characteristic referred to in clause (c) or (d) (Conservation Authorities Act, R.S.O.
 1990).